stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 M_reg = M \ S_sing
 ```

-Whenever an experiment or protocol would attempt to evaluate `DeltaS_oversight(m)` or related invariants for `m` in `S_sing`, the result is treated as “out of domain” rather than as evidence about scalable oversight.
+Whenever an experiment or protocol would attempt to evaluate `DeltaS_oversight(m)` or related invariants for `m` in `S_sing`, the result is treated as out of domain rather than as evidence about scalable oversight.

 ---